Übersetzung durch Neil Mussett

 Senior court clerks and order-drafters in Baden-Württemberg

-(2) Civil servants in the intermediate service who have been employed for at least five years in the judicial service and who were primarily deployed as order-drafters in land registry offices prior to 1 January 2018 may carry out the tasks of a senior judicial officer in matters related to land registers as civil servants in the service of the Land.
-Prior to carrying out the tasks of a senior judicial officer, these civil servants must successfully attend courses at a University of Applied Science intended for them lasting at least eight months which impart the theoretical knowledge and methods, as well as the practical vocational abilities and knowledge, which are needed to perform the tasks of a senior judicial officer in matters related to land registers.
+(2) Civil servants in the intermediate service who have been employed in the judicial service for at least five years, and who were primarily deployed as order-drafters in land registry offices prior to 1 January 2018, may carry out the tasks of a senior judicial officer in matters related to land registers as civil servants in the service of the Land.
+Prior to carrying out the tasks of a senior judicial officer, these civil servants must successfully attend courses at a University of Applied Science intended for them lasting at least eight months which impart the theoretical knowledge and methods, as well as the practical vocational abilities and knowledge which are needed to perform the tasks of a senior judicial officer in matters related to land registers.

-(3) The details shall be regulated by Land law.
+(3) The details are regulated by Land law.

 Section 36a